Published on

 SSD WD installed

 What happened to the original HDD?
-I bought a nice enclosure and turned it to an external drive!
+I bought a nice enclosure and turned it into an external drive!

 CMOS Battery